Science Media Centre: Criticism

-Criticism of the SMC relates to perceptions of independence: in respect of funding sources relating industry with an interest in some science applications, in respect of scientists promoting specific views in favour of their own research in response to news stories, and promoting science establishment concerns particularly in respect of funding for science.
+Criticism of the SMC relates to perceptions of independence: in respect of funding sources relating to industry with an interest in some science applications; in respect of scientists promoting specific views in favour of their own research in response to news stories; and, promoting science establishment concerns particularly in respect of funding for science.
 A 2013 article in Nature stated about the SMC, "Perhaps the biggest criticism of Fox and the SMC is that they push science too aggressively – acting more as a PR agency than as a source of accurate science information."

-In 2002, Ronan Bennett and Alan Rusbridger described the SMC as a lobby group.
+In 2002, the year it was founded, Ronan Bennett and Alan Rusbridger described the SMC as a lobby group.

+Specific cases

 In 2023 three out of five scientists on a panel organised by the Science Media Centre which down-played the risks of ultra-processed foods (UPFs) were revealed either to have received financial support for research from UPF manufacturers or to hold key positions with organisations funded by UPF manufacturers.
 The Science Media Centre informed journalists of declarations of interests provided by the scientists, but this was not mentioned in news coverage.
+The BMJ reported this disagreement about industry-sponsored scientists further, with the SMC defending their policy of self-declaration of interests and a Times journalist saying it was "adolescent" to expect industry scientists never to comment on their findings, especially if there was generally a view that industry spending on research had economic value.

 In 2024 the SMC's role in covering up the PACE trial scandal, one of the most concerning of the controversies related to ME/CFS, has led to them being accused of incompetence, bias, and complicity with government and big business interests, and consequently, amplifying the vilification of patients suffering from Myalgic Encephalomyelitis (ME) or Chronic Fatigue Syndrome (CFS), some of whom died from the therapies the PACE trial culpably advocated as cures for their condition, namely, cognitive behavioural therapy (CBT), and graded exercise therapy (GET).

 Other SMCs

-During Professor Greenfield's term as Thinker in Residence in South Australia, a new Australian Science Media Centre was set up in Adelaide, Australia in August 2005.

-Science Media Centres exist in other countries such as Japan; except for the relation between the Science Media Centre in UK and the Australian Science Media Centre, these centres are independent of each other.
+The success of SMC in the UK led to the establishment of similar science media centres in other countries.
+Except for the relation between the Science Media Centre in UK and the Australian Science Media Centre, these centres are independent of each other.

-The Science Media Centre of Canada was founded in 2008.